cheungdaven/old-home-page/_posts/2017-7-28-Summary-of Recommender System Surveys in recent years.md

 * Cross-domain collaborative filtering: A brief survey, 2011
 * Cross-domain recommender systems: A survey of the state of the art, 2012
 * Cross Domain Recommender Systems: A Systematic Literature Review, 2017

+### POI recommender system
+* A Survey of Point-of-Interest Recommendation in Location-Based Social Networks, 2015

 ### Others
 * Recommender system application developments: A survey, 2015